voxpupuli/puppet-autofs/Readme.md

 Defaults to `false`.
 * **direct** - Boolean to allow for indirect map.
 Defaults to true to be backwards compatible.
 * **execute** - Boolean to set the map to be executable.
 Defaults to false to be backward compatible.
+* **replace** - Boolean to set the map file to not be replaced.
+Defaults to true as Puppet File resource does.

 Contributing
 -------------